evgdim/clean-code/presentation/index.md

 # Overview
 ## Questions to answer
 * Is code easy to read?
 * Is code easy to unit test?
+Code that is easy to test is easy to reason about.
 * Is code easy to reason?
 * Is application easy to deploy?
 * Is it easy to find bugs and chnage functionality?